ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_datastore_info_module.rst

 Synopsis
 --------
-- Retrieves information about the datastore indicated by {@param.name datastore}.
+- Retrieves information about the datastore indicated by datastore.